eventql/eventql/doc/internals/architecture.md

 Clients connect to an EventQL cluster to create and manage tables, insert and update rows into tables and execute queries.
-When a client wants to executes a SQL (or MapReduce) query on the data it can sent the query to any server in the cluster.
+When a client wants to executes a SQL (or MapReduce) query on the data it can send the query to any server in the cluster.

 To execute a query, a server will first identify all tables referenced from the